Qalander/BitcoinHunter/README.md

 step 4) > python hunter.py  _____ (OR > python3 hunter.py)

-all your results files will be in the gitignore, so they won't shared back to github (private keys etc)
+all your results files will be in the gitignore, so they won't shared back to github (private keys, seedlists etc)

+* This is the first program I've ever written, so please ask if you have questions